lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 ###### SIMT

 A kernel consists of a chain of instructions, which typically contain many floating point operations if they are to be executed on the GPU.
-Executing these instructions efficiently on many core and deep registers hardware, like GPU's, relies heavily on both instruction level parallelism and thread level parallelism.
+Executing these instructions efficiently on many cores and deep registers hardware, like GPU's, relies heavily on both instruction level parallelism and thread level parallelism.
 Combining these two forms of parallelism results in the [MIMD](https://en.wikipedia.org/wiki/MIMD) architecture as defined by Flynn's taxonomy.
 The problem with MIMD is that the two forms of parallelism encapsulated in MIMD require different programming techniques to utilize, which is undesirable.

 [SIMT](https://en.wikipedia.org/wiki/Single_instruction,_multiple_threads) stands for "single instruction, multiple threads" and has been introduced by NVIDIA.
 It aims to provide a single execution model on hardware that concurs to the MIMD architecture, requiring only one programming technique to utilize.
 The effort of dividing the workload amongst the different cores and registers of the execution units is much less of a responsibility of the programmer, but more so of the [toolchain](https://en.wikipedia.org/wiki/Toolchain).
 GPGPU programming using CUDA relies on SIMT, where the programmer can control various aspects using concepts like "threads", "warps", "blocks" and "grids".
 This allows the programmer to utilize the hardware in the most effective manner, without having to resort to explicit control over registers.
 However, it remains important to understand that the SIMT and latency hiding techniques provided by CUDA are basically abstractions of the MIMD architecture and SMT.